xbach/docs/trezor-faq/warranty.rst

 What can be a result?
 ---------------------

-It depends when exactly you have initiated the RMA process and on the product's condition.
+It depends on when exactly you have initiated the RMA process and on the product's condition.
 There are two basic statuses based on the time period between the product delivery to you and your initiation of the RMA process:

 **Defective On Arrival (DOA)**

 You can get the most positive outcome if you test the device immediately upon it's delivery to you and report it's malfunction within **15 days since the delivery**.
-In such case we will consider your request as "Defective On Arrival".
+In such case, we will consider your request as "Defective On Arrival".
 When it arrives back to us, we will inspect the product.

 Possible outcomes: